 The fair value of stock options is determined using the Black-Scholes method and share units are valued based on the face value of the unit at time of grant.
-The closing share price of the Class B subordinate voting shares on the day before the grant is used to value share units and stock options.
-In determining the number of stock options and share units to grant, a 20-day average share price is used to reduce volatility in the number awarded.
+To determine the number of stock options and share units to grant, we use a 20-day average share price to reduce volatility in the number awarded.

-The CEO recommends to the Compensation Committee grants of options and share units to the NEOs, other than himself, as well as to other executives and senior managers.
-The 2012 recommendations took into consideration the compensation objective of targeting the median to the 75th percentile of the market in terms of total direct compensation.
-The total number of stock options and share units granted in 2012 relative to 2011 were higher due to the drop in share price and the associated fair value of a stock option and share unit.
+The CEO recommends to the Committee grants of options and share units to the NEOs, other than himself, as well as to other executives and senior managers.
+The 2013 recommendations took into consideration the performance ratings of the NEOs and the compensation objective of targeting the median to the 75th percentile of the market in terms of total direct compensation.
+The total number of stock options and share units granted in 2013 relative to 2012 was higher due to the drop in share price and the associated fair value of a stock option and share unit.
 Previous awards and competitive position in the market are taken into consideration in the determination of the number of stock options and share units awarded to each participant.